remart90/Competitions/README.md

 Here are some examples of my Python scripts for Machine learning competitions.

-'M5 Accuracy' competition hosted by Kaggle (2020) - demand predictions of different goods at Walmart stores;
+'M5 Forecasting - Accuracy' competition hosted by Kaggle (2020) - demand predictions of different goods at Walmart stores;
-2 of my solutions blended together resulted in Top 5% of the final leaderboard (to be honest I was lucky, some shake-up occured).
+2 of my solutions blended together resulted in Top 5% (251/5558) of the final leaderboard (to be honest I was lucky, some shake-up occured).
 Learned about different methods of how to deal with time series.

 'Akeed Restaurant Recommendation Challenge' hosted by Zindi (2020) - the goal was to predict orders